Rangers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have won 34 of the 57 games they were the moneyline favorite this season (59.6%).
+- The Rangers have gone 34-24 in games they were favored on the moneyline (winning 58.6% of those games).

-- In games it has played as moneyline favorites with odds of -185 or shorter, Texas has a 13-2 record (winning 86.7% of its games).
+- Texas has gone 8-2 when playing as moneyline favorites with odds of -210 or shorter (80% winning percentage).

-- The implied moneyline probablility in this matchup gives the Rangers a 64.9% chance to win.
+- The Rangers have an implied moneyline win probability of 67.7% in this matchup.

-- Texas has combined with opponents to hit the over on the total 45 times this season for a 45-37-6 record against the over/under.
+- Texas has combined with opponents to go over the total 46 times this season for a 46-37-6 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!